yuxiangtan/QueryFuse/README.md

 ##Output
 ###Final output
--For a specific sample, all the most important outputs are in the "results" folder and each query gene will have its own subfolder.
+<li>For a specific sample, all the most important outputs are in the "results" folder and each query gene will have its own subfolder.
 The "whole_fusion_sum_filtered.txt" file is the key one with score and ranked result after filtering.
 The "whole_fusion_sum_all.txt" file contains all the detect fusions before filtering and has scores of features but no ranks.
-If you want to have a look at the detail graph of ranked fusion events, you can find it in the "fusion_supporting_graph_final" folder by the fusion details.
+If you want to have a look at the detail graph of ranked fusion events, you can find it in the "fusion_supporting_graph_final" folder by the fusion details.</li>
--There are three other folders in a run: "logs" folder with all running logs; "bams" folder with shared preprocess files for all queries; "intermedias" folder with query specific intermediate files for each query.
+<li>There are three other folders in a run: "logs" folder with all running logs; "bams" folder with shared preprocess files for all queries; "intermedias" folder with query specific intermediate files for each query. </li>

 ###Identification
--PARTNER_GENE_NAME: the name of the partner gene, which can be ambiguous.
+<li>PARTNER_GENE_NAME: the name of the partner gene, which can be ambiguous.</li>
--PARTNER_GENE_ID: the ENSEMBL ID of the partner gene, which is unique.
+<li>PARTNER_GENE_ID: the ENSEMBL ID of the partner gene, which is unique.</li>
--QUERY_GENE_NAME: the name of the query gene.
+<li>QUERY_GENE_NAME: the name of the query gene.</li>
--QUERY_GENE_ID: the ENSEMBL ID of the query gene.
+<li>QUERY_GENE_ID: the ENSEMBL ID of the query gene.</li>

 ###Evidence
--SPLIT_NUM: number of splitting reads supporting this fusion event.
-If it is fusion event with multiple alignments, the sum of all splitting reads is divided by the number of multiple locations.
+<li>SPLIT_NUM: number of splitting reads supporting this fusion event.
+If it is fusion event with multiple alignments, the sum of all splitting reads is divided by the number of multiple locations.</li>
--SPAN_NUM: number of spanning reads supporting this fusion event.
+<li>SPAN_NUM: number of spanning reads supporting this fusion event.</li>
--SUPPORT_SUM_NUM: Total supporting read number of this fusion event.
-It is the sum of SPLIT_NUM and SPAN_NUM.
+<li>SUPPORT_SUM_NUM: Total supporting read number of this fusion event.
+It is the sum of SPLIT_NUM and SPAN_NUM.</li>
--SPLIT_PVAL: the value to indicate how well the splitting reads spread around the breakpoint.
+<li>SPLIT_PVAL: the value to indicate how well the splitting reads spread around the breakpoint.
 (The bigger, the better.)
-It is the p-value from the KS-test.
+It is the p-value from the KS-test.</li>
--SHIFT_RANGE: the length of shared sequence at the breakpoints of the pair of partners.
+<li>SHIFT_RANGE: the length of shared sequence at the breakpoints of the pair of partners.
 Shifting the breakpoint in this region will not affect the fusion sequence.
-Biologically, this is locations that an enzyme can bind on and the double-strand DNA break or splicing event can happen at.
+Biologically, this is locations that an enzyme can bind on and the double-strand DNA break or splicing event can happen at.</li>
--DINUCLEOTIDE_ENTROPY: entropy of 16 possible dinucleotides around the breakpoint.
+<li>DINUCLEOTIDE_ENTROPY: entropy of 16 possible dinucleotides around the breakpoint.</li>
--MULTI-ALIGN_NUM: number of possible alignment locations for this fusion reference.
+<li>MULTI-ALIGN_NUM: number of possible alignment locations for this fusion reference.</li>
--RANK_SCORE: The sum of ranks of all previous features.
+<li>RANK_SCORE: The sum of ranks of all previous features.</li>

 ###Annotation